charm-lab/interaction-expectation-legacy/readme.md

 Get GRAB from https://github.com/msalvato/GRAB.
 Put this in a folder named 'grab' (important!).

-Put the 'setup.py' file in the outer grab directory.

 Run 'python setup.py install' from outer grab directory.

 You'll also need to get the GRAB dataset file from https://grab.is.tue.mpg.de/